moodle-an-hochschulen/moodle-tool_redis/README.md

 For performance reasons, Moodle should always be run with a Caching backend.
 Redis is such a caching backend which Moodle can connect to.
 Unfortunately, Redis is kind of a black box and doesn't provide a management interface by default.

-Luckily, there are some free Redis management GUIs out there with Redis Stats by Helmut K. C. Tessarek (https://github.com/tessus/redis-stats) being a really nice and compact one.
-As a Moodle server administrator, you can just throw Redis Stats somewhere onto your Moodle server and get a Redis management GUI instantly.
-However, this approach requires that you protect Redis Stats from unauthorized access manually in your webserver and comes with the downside that Redis Stats is located outside Moodle.
+Luckily, there are some free Redis management GUIs out there with Valkey Stats by Helmut K. C. Tessarek (https://github.com/tessus/valkey-stats) being a really nice and compact one.
+As a Moodle server administrator, you can just throw Valkey Stats somewhere onto your Moodle server and get a Redis management GUI instantly.
+However, this approach requires that you protect Valkey Stats from unauthorized access manually in your webserver and comes with the downside that Valkey Stats is located outside Moodle.

-For these reasons, we have packaged Redis Stats as a very simple Moodle admin tool providing it within Moodle site adminstration for Moodle administrators only.
+For these reasons, we have packaged Valkey Stats as a very simple Moodle admin tool providing it within Moodle site adminstration for Moodle administrators only.

 Installation